 For example, if you were to ask me for a 1 carat round diamond to put in a halo, it would take me about 15 seconds to find this gorgeous diamond on James Allen for you.
 Another 20 seconds, and I’d add this great alternative on Blue Nile.
 But searching on your own can be excruciating and filled with doubt.
 If you want a little peace of mind, feel free to contact us for some personal advice.

-If you’ve been around my site before, you’ll see that I generally recommend buying from Blue Nile or James Allen.
-For an explanation of why that is, you can read my individual site reviews for James Allen and Blue Nile.
+If you’ve been around our site before, you’ll see that we generally recommend buying from Blue Nile or James Allen.
+For an explanation of why that is, you can read our individual site reviews for James Allen and Blue Nile.

-This is probably the most important question you will ask yourself when buying loose diamonds, because compared to all the other factors, carat weight has the greatest effect on a loose diamond’s price.
+This is probably the most important question you will ask yourself when buying a diamond, because compared to all the other factors, carat weight has the greatest effect on a diamond’s price.